Configure email providers (Resend, SMTP, SendLayer), send programmatically via the Direct API, and test locally with Mailpit.

 |---|---|---|---|

-providerConfig | object | required | Provider-specific configuration |
+providerConfig | object | required | Provider-specific configuration. |

-from | string | required | Default sender address |
+from | string | required | Default sender address. |

-baseUrl | string | NEXTAUTH_URL env var | Base URL for links in emails |
+baseUrl | string | NEXT_PUBLIC_APP_URL env | Base URL for links in emails. |

-resetPasswordPath | string | '/admin/reset-password' | Path for password reset links |
+resetPasswordPath | string | '/admin/reset-password' | Path for password-reset links. |

-verifyEmailPath | string | '/admin/verify-email' | Path for email verification links |
+verifyEmailPath | string | '/admin/verify-email' | Path for email-verification links. |

 When sending an email, Nextly resolves the provider in this order: